jsedano/jsedano.github.io/_posts/2021-07-05-remove-duplicates-in-ordered-array.markdown

 In order to solve this in O(n) time and O(1) space we are going to use a `two pointer technique`.
 We will have `j` that will increase by one in every iteration and `i` which will increase only if its different from the value which j points to, ignoring every duplicate found.

-This doesnt account for a null, or less than a lenght 2 array (in which case we could start j at 0).
+This doesn't account for a null, or less than a lenght 2 array (in which case we could start j at 0).

 The pre-increment could be less readable but just remember that `++variable` means we are increasing first and then using the variable.

 {% highlight java %}
 int removeDupes(int arr[]) {
     int i = 0;